arturkulig/react-whisper/README.md

 React and TypeScript -enabled shared state distributors leveraging `render prop` pattern for ease of access to data.

-> type annotations in examples are TypeScript feature.
+> type annotations in examples are a TypeScript feature.
 TypeScript is optional, but recommended.

 ## Install